iwaseka17/techsavia-SQL/README.md

 # Question 12
 I wrote a SQL query to display all recyclable products, sorted by product_id in descending order.
+The highlighted part in row 17 is the query.

  <img width="972" height="608" alt="image" src="https://github.com/user-attachments/assets/ff113ef0-ad9a-4a00-b25a-1a156ab0c335" />